Chief of Swiss hospitality company detained in World Cup probe

 Ray Whelan, of Switzerland-based Match Services, was arrested at the city's beachfront Copacabana Palace hotel as a result of a probe into the illegal resale of tickets for the ongoing tournament, police said.

-According to Match Services' web site, the agency "is the professional services company appointed by Fifa to provide ticketing, accommodation and event information technology" to Fifa, football's governing body.
+According to Match Services' web site, the agency "is the professional services company appointed by Fifa to provide ticketing, accommodation and event information technology" to Fifa, soccer's governing body.

 A spokesman for Match could not immediately be contacted for comment on Whelan's arrest.

-Earlier on Wednesday, Match said it had blocked the corporate hospitality packages of three companies and cancelled those of another as a result of the probe.
+Earlier on Wednesday, Match said it had blocked the corporate hospitality packages of three companies and canceled those of another as a result of the probe.

-The company said it cancelled all packages purchased by Atlanta Sportif after their CEO, Lamine Fofana, was among the 11 arrested last week.
+The company said it canceled all packages purchased by Atlanta Sportif after their CEO, Lamine Fofana, was among the 11 arrested last week.

 Packages held by Reliance Industries Ltd, Jet Set Sports and Pamodzi were blocked after tickets with their names were found in Fofana's possession, Match Hospitality said.